yenh-cs/yenh-cs.github.io/README.md

 &nbsp;
-#### **Data Science Basic Concepts**
-**Signal and Noise**
+#### **Signal and Noise**
 Signal refers to the true underlying pattern or information in the data that we are interested in, while noise represents random variations or irrelevant factors that can obscure the signal.
 For instance, in analyzing stock market data, the signal may be the long-term trend indicating the overall performance, while the noise could be short-term fluctuations caused by random market events.

 &nbsp;
-**Overfitting**
+#### **Overfitting**
 Overfitting is a phenomenon in machine learning and statistical modeling where a model becomes overly complex and excessively tailored to the training data, resulting in poor generalization to new, unseen data.
 It occurs when a model captures noise or random fluctuations in the training data, instead of learning the underlying true patterns.

 Here are some explained examples to help understand overfitting:

-**Polynomial Regression**: Suppose you have a dataset with a single input variable (e.g., housing prices) and a target variable (e.g., house size).
+* **Polynomial Regression**: Suppose you have a dataset with a single input variable (e.g., housing prices) and a target variable (e.g., house size).
 If you fit a high-degree polynomial regression model to the data, it may perfectly fit all the training examples, including the noise or outliers.
 The model will have numerous oscillations and wiggles to accommodate each training point.
 However, when you use this overfitted model to predict house sizes for new data points, it will likely produce unreliable and inaccurate results because it has memorized the noise rather than capturing the underlying trend.

-**Decision Trees**: Decision trees are prone to overfitting when they become too deep and complex.
+* **Decision Trees**: Decision trees are prone to overfitting when they become too deep and complex.
 Imagine you're building a decision tree to classify whether an email is spam or not based on various features.
 If the tree becomes too deep and branches too extensively, it can create specific rules for each training example, even those that are outliers or noise.
 Consequently, the tree may have high accuracy on the training set, but it will struggle to generalize well to new emails and may misclassify them.

-**Neural Networks**: Neural networks, particularly deep networks with a large number of layers and parameters, are susceptible to overfitting.
+* **Neural Networks**: Neural networks, particularly deep networks with a large number of layers and parameters, are susceptible to overfitting.
 If you have a complex neural network architecture and insufficient training data, the model may effectively memorize the training examples, including the noise, rather than learning meaningful patterns.
 As a result, the network will struggle to make accurate predictions on unseen data.

-**Image Classification**: In the context of image classification, overfitting can occur when a model is trained on a limited number of images.
+* **Image Classification**: In the context of image classification, overfitting can occur when a model is trained on a limited number of images.
 If the model becomes too complex, it may start memorizing specific details, textures, or backgrounds of the training images, rather than learning generalizable features.
 Consequently, it will struggle to classify new images correctly, especially those with variations in lighting, angles, or backgrounds.

 To mitigate overfitting, various techniques can be employed, such as: